Accuracy International Precision Tactical Rifles

 Notes: With the BGR, Armalon asked several specialist gun shops in Britain to come up with their best ideas and components, then assemble them into a high-quality sniper rifle.
 They came up with a bolt with a short, even pull, a firing pin hard enough to ignite the hardest or lowest-quality primers, a match-grade hammer-forged fluted barrel, and a combination muzzle brake/flash suppressor.
 Though available in wood of any desired type, the normal stock for the BGR is made of carbon fiber or Kevlar.
 A rail under the foreguard will accept a bipod, sling, foregrip, flashlight, or laser-type sight, and though the sight mount is not a Picatinny rail, virtually any sort of Western sight equipment may be mounted, whether of military or civilian origin.
 Most were built for 7.62mm NATO chamberings, but .243 Winchester and .300 Winchester Magnum versions were also available.

-Twilight 2000 Notes: This weapon is not available in the Twilight 2000 world.
+Twilight 2000 Notes: This weapon is not available in the Twilight 2000 timeline.

 Weapon